In AODocs, permissions are applied at the document level:

 - explicit permissions added by the end users also work.

-There are 4 kinds of permissions in AODocs:
+There are four kinds of permission in AODocs:

 - Read: the permission to read a document.